-KPMG Klynveld Peat Marwick Goerdeler SA were first appointed on 22 May 1993, and KPMG SA (replacing KPMG Klynveld Peat Marwick Goerdeler SA) were first appointed on 23 April 2009 as auditors of Nestlé S.A.
+KPMG Klynveld Peat Marwick Goerdeler SA were first appointed on May 22, 1993, and KPMG SA (replacing KPMG Klynveld Peat Marwick Goerdeler SA) were first appointed on April 23, 2009 as auditors of Nestlé S.A.

-On 7 April 2016, KPMG SA (hereafter "KPMG") were appointed as auditors of the Financial Statements of Nestlé S.A. and of the Consolidated Financial Statements of the Nestlé Group for a term of office of one year.
+On April 12, 2018, KPMG SA (hereafter "KPMG") were appointed as auditors of the Financial Statements of Nestlé S.A. and of the Consolidated Financial Statements of the Nestlé Group for a term of office of one year.

 The audit report is signed jointly by two KPMG partners on behalf of KPMG.
-The first year that Mr Scott Cormack, in his capacity as lead auditor, signed the Financial Statements of Nestlé S.A. and the Consolidated Financial Statements of the Nestlé Group was for the year ending 31 December 2013.
+The first year that Mr. Scott Cormack, in his capacity as lead auditor, signed the Financial Statements of Nestlé S.A. and the Consolidated Financial Statements of the Nestlé Group was for the year ending December 31, 2013.
+The lead auditor is rotated every seven years in accordance with Swiss law.